Combatting Mom Isolation: How to Find Your People

 Practicing Self-care

 Self-care is more than just bubble baths and spa days.
 It's about taking time to connect with yourself, to heal and to recharge.
 Investing in mental health resources can be a transformative step towards overcoming feelings of isolation.
 A book I highly recommend for those struggling with postpartum mental health is "The Postpartum Depression Workbook" by Abigail Burd, LCSW, PMH-C, whom I've had the pleasure of collaborating with on different projects.
 It provides effective strategies to navigate postpartum emotions and fosters a healthier mindset.
 Furthermore, consider investing in a journal for jotting down thoughts and emotions.
 Writing can be therapeutic and provide valuable self-insight.
-For practicing this care in community with others, Postpartum Together Small Groups make the space and provide empowering resources for you to do so.

 There's nothing like a getaway trip with your closest friends to break the monotony and refresh your mind.
 It's a chance to rejuvenate, bond, and above all, remind yourself of your identity beyond motherhood.
 Planning a girls trip can also serve as a tangible event to look forward to, helping to mitigate feelings of isolation.